Photovoltaic (PV) solar systems

 A solar PV power system is a technology that converts the energy from sunlight into electrical energy.
 Residential solar PV systems can offset much of your household's power needs, depending on the size of the system and your household's needs.

 In a typical system, a set of photovoltaic modules, or 'solar panels', is installed on the roof of your home.
-The energy generated by these panels is passed through an inverter which creates electricity to match that coming in from the electricity network operated by Power and Water.
+The energy generated by these panels is passed through an inverter that creates electricity to match that coming in from the electricity network operated by Power and Water.
 This electricity then feeds into your local electricity network via the electricity meter.
 The meter records the amount of electricity produced and this information is provided by Power and Water to your electricity retailer to offset your electricity bill.

 As the popularity of solar PV systems continues, Power and Water regularly updates its policy on solar PV installations to ensure the network continues to operate reliably and as many customers as possible can participate.